dylanfeehan/dategen/README.md

 <br>

+### update: (Phase 4.5) currently working on maintenance / cleanup.
+Since auth is working, i'm going to take the rest of the weekend to clean up the existing source and neaten everything up before adding any more account functionality.
+Essentially I'm forcing myself not to add any new features so that I HAVE to do maintenance.
+Which is much needed becuase there's a few antipatterns and design flaws that need fixing before I move on.
+Also writing documentation is a part of this cleanup / maintenance phase.
+Next Monday I'll start adding account functionality.

 ## Next Steps in Development
  - ### Phase 1 of this project was to create the front end.
 Phase 2 was to add a database so users could add and edit data.
 Pase 3 was to deploy the site.
 All of these phases are completed, and I'm currently working on Phase 4, which is to add user accounts.
 This will enable users to create accounts, upload posts, and view their posts.
 After deploying Phase 4, Phase 5 will be to add user followship and feeds.
 After deploying Phase 5, Phase 6 will be a complete redesign of the front end (it's really ugly because i have no eye for design)

 ## Deployment
  - ### This app is currently deployed on GCP Cloud Run, a serverless compute platform that enables users to run containers on Google's scalable infrastructure.
+There are two containers, one is a simple apache file server that serves the built react app, and the other is a WSGI flask web server (wsgi is just an interface for web servers defined by the pythonistas, web server gateway interface).
+The api is connected to a PostgreSQL instance also managed by GCP.
  <br>
  <br>